 My work is culturally-sensitive and supportive.
 I am most interested in meeting you where you are, whether that is assisting you to find practical solutions to current life problems, exploring deeply-held pain based upon trauma, or supporting you to release entrenched behavioral or cognitive patterns that may no longer serve you.
 I incorporate a variety of methods and tools based upon my client’s needs.
 My approach is strengths-based and embedded in the belief that therapy is a collaborative relationship.
-My primary orientation is depth psychotherapy, and I also utilize attachment theory and family systems models.

 I work with individuals with a variety of concerns.
 It is my strong belief that the time spent in therapy is explicitly yours and sessions are meant for you to express yourself however you need.
 I believe clients have within them what they need for growth and change.
 Symptoms do not have to be pathologized but rather can be an indicator of unresolved pain or needs that are unexpressed.
 Together, we can explore what is coming up for you in order to gain insight and collaborate on strategies for change.
 Some of the issues I can address are: